W-I-H-A-M/W-I-H-A-M.github.io/readme.md

 - **Multilingual Support:** Support for multiple languages (e.g., English, German).

 ## Installation
 ### Prerequisites
 - A modern browser with JavaScript support.
 - Browse to [w-i-h-a-m.github.io](https://w-i-h-a-m.github.io/).

-### Steps
-1. Download or clone the repository:
-2. Start a local server in the application's root directory.
-3. Open `index.html` in your browser.

 ## Directory Structure